The History and the Mystery of John Cabot and the Cabot Rock

 Click on Photo for a Larger Version of the Cabot RockWhile Bonavista would like to lay claim to Cabot having made landfall there, no other place has as good a claim as Grates Cove to having been visited at some point by Cabot, and may perhaps be the final resting place for the man himself.

-Local residents will tell you about the Cabot Rock, first mentioned in historical writings by William Cormack in his journal dated 1822:
+Local residents will tell you about the Cabot Rock, first mentioned in historical writings in 1822 by William Epps Cormack in his journal which recorded his trek across Newfoundland in search of Beothuk Indians :

 "The Point of Grates is the part of North America first discovered by Europeans.
 Sebastian Cabot landed here in 1497, and took possession of "The Newfoundland".
 He recorded the event by cutting an inscription, still perfectly legible, on a large block of rock that stands on the shore".